DeepAuto-AI/hip-attention/README.md

 ```
 @misc{lee2024_hip_attention,
-      title={HiP Attention: Sparse Sub-Quadratic Attention with Hierarchical Attention Pruning},
+      title={A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention},
-      author={Heejun Lee and Geon Park and Youngwan Lee and Jina Kim and Wonyoung Jeong and Myeongjae Jeon and Sung Ju Hwang},
+      author={Heejun Lee and Geon Park and Youngwan Lee and Jaduk Suh and Jina Kim and Wonyoung Jeong and Bumsik Kim and Hyemin Lee and Myeongjae Jeon and Sung Ju Hwang},
       year={2024},
       eprint={2406.09827},
       archivePrefix={arXiv},